 The Corps of Engineers has control and oversight of stewardship activities on the public lands and waters at Mark Twain Lake.
-The MDNR has responsibility for recreation management at Mark Twain State Park.
-The MDC is responsible for fisheries management.
+The Missouri Department of Natural Resources has responsibility for recreation management at Mark Twain State Park.
+The Missouri Department of Conservation is responsible for fisheries management and state statutes governing wildlife.